fkooman/php-lib-rest/README.md

     $ php /path/to/composer.phar install

 # Example
-A simple sample application can be found in the `examples/` directory.
+Some sample applications can be found in the `examples/` directory.
 Please check there to see how to use this library.
 The example should work "as is" when placed in a directory reachable through a web server.

 # License
 Licensed under the Apache License, Version 2.0;